aspose-drawing/Aspose.Drawing-Documentation/java/developer-guide/cross-platform-2d-graphics/_index.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 One of the most popular use case for 2D drawing is adding text to images, such as creating text on images for making gift cards.
 In the example below, we will draw a text string "Happy Birthday!" on the available space at the bottom right corner of the existing image.
-We will use the <a href="https://reference.aspose.com/drawing/net/system.drawing/solidbrush/">`SolidBrush` tool</a> to draw the text string.
+We will use the <a href="https://reference.aspose.com/drawing/java/system.drawing/solidbrush/">`SolidBrush` tool</a> to draw the text string.
 You should choose the desired text color and a font with the appropriate size and style.
-Next, calculate the position of the <a href="https://reference.aspose.com/drawing/net/system.drawing/rectangle/">`Rectangle` structure</a> to fit the text, and then draw the text string using the <a href="https://reference.aspose.com/imaging/net/aspose.imaging/graphics/drawstring/">`DrawString` method</a>.
+Next, calculate the position of the <a href="https://reference.aspose.com/drawing/java/system.drawing/rectangle/">`Rectangle` structure</a> to fit the text, and then draw the text string using the <a href="https://reference.aspose.com/imaging/java/aspose.imaging/graphics/drawstring/">`DrawString` method</a>.
 </p>

-Example of C# code to draw text on an image:
+Example of Java code to draw text on an image:

 {{< gist "aspose-com-gists" "b8960f80422422251405395636eab772" "Examples-CSharp-TextFonts-DrawText-GiftCard.cs" >}}